 Disabled American History Resources

-Deaf/Blind Community History Project
+Deaf/Blind History

 The resources in this section provide information about how people with deafblindness or other disabilities lived, worked, and were viewed by society in the past, and how that past has shaped the present day.